-Field Mandatory Instruction Description URL No A default mapping pattern is This option allows for the creation Mapping provided.
-You are able to remove of constant, readable URLs, Patters and add patterns as you wish. based on patterns, that map to your project.
+Field Mandatory Instruction Description URL Mapping Patters No A default mapping pattern is provided.
+You are able to remove and add patterns as you wish.
+This option allows for the creation of constant, readable URLs, based on patterns, that map to your project.